-Norway Spruce is an upland evergreen tree, growing 60 to 90 feet high with a straight trunk and spreading branches.
+Norway Spruce is an upland evergreen conifer, growing 60 to 90 feet high with a straight trunk and spreading branches.
 The branchlets of the mature trees noticeably hang downward.

 The needles are rectangular in cross-section, shiny dark green, from 1/2 to 1 inch long, sharp pointed and spread from all sides of the twig on very short stalks (woody pegs) called sterigmata.

 Male flowers are reddish at first, then turning yellow-brown and elongate as they develop into the pollen stage, then they wither away.
 These appear in large groups at the end of twigs.
 The female flowers are more purple forming oblong-cylindric light brown cones.
 Female flowers are usually found in the upper branches of the tree.

 Cones are cylindrical, hang downward and are 4 to 6 inches long.
 The cone scales are numerous, thin and irregularly toothed.
 Cones open the year after maturing and are the largest cones of the spruces.

 Names: The genus name Picea is the classical Latin name for the 'Pine' but Linnaeus assigned it to Spruces.
 The species name abies, is the Latin name for the Fir tree.
 The author names for the plant description are two-fold.
 First to classify was 'L.' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by ‘H. Karst’, which refers to Gustav Karl Wilhelm Hermann Karsten (1817-1908) German botanist, professor of plant physiology at the University of Vienna who is the author of many plant descriptions.